mbayle98/Alpina-group/README.md

 🧹 **Text preprocessing**

-- Size of the database after removing the duplicates: 3,676 fake news & 2,711 real news
+- Word cloud of the dataset to determine the type of words contained in the Tweets
 - Preproceesing the text to remove irrevelant information
-- Run some predictions
+- Run an elementar model

 #### Week 2